tshepang/blog/content/rust-things-i-most-anticipate.md

      immediate benefit being fast debug compiles ([progress][cranelift PR])
    - [rustc_codegen_gcc], allowing Rust to run in more hardware platforms ([latest update])
-- [sled] being a production grade database... being used in tikv would be great
 - [Planned inclusion in Google Chrome], a browser found in billions of devices
 - Wide use of [Pijul], a superior alternative to Git